-3.1: B.Sc.(CS) programme shall have three components, Viz., Discipline Specific Courses (DSC), Elective Courses (EC), and Ability Enhancement Courses (AEC) as given in Annexures-1 (Course means subject/paper).
+- 3.1: BCA programme shall have three components, Viz., Discipline Specific Courses (DSC), Elective Courses (EC), and Ability Enhancement Courses (AEC) as given in Annexures-1 (Course means subject/paper). - a.

-- a.
 DSC: DSC are compulsory core courses of the programme. - b.
 EC: Elective courses may have three categories' viz., Discipline Specific Elective (DSE) Course, Dissertation/Project and Generic Elective (GE) Course. - i.
 DSE: Elective courses offered under the main discipline/subject of study are referred to as Discipline Specific Elective (DSE). - ii.
-Dissertation/Project: An elective course designed to acquire special/ advanced knowledge, such as supplement study/support study to a project work, and a candidate study such a course on his/her own with an advisory support by a teacher/faculty member is called Dissertation/project.

-- c.
-Ability Enhancement Courses (AEC): The Ability Enhancement Courses (AEC) may be of two kinds: i) Ability Enhancement Compulsory Courses (AECC) and ii) Skill Enhancement Courses (SEC). - i.
-Ability Enhancement Compulsory Courses (AECC): Environmental Science, Indian constitution, English Communication and Modern Indian languages (MIL) Communications.
+Dissertation/Project: An elective course designed to acquire special/advanced knowledge, such as supplement study/support study to a project work, and a candidate study such a course on his/her own with an advisory support by a teacher/faculty member is called Dissertation/project. - c.
+Ability Enhancement Courses (AEC): The Ability Enhancement Courses (AEC) may be of two kinds: i) Ability Enhancement Compulsory Courses (AECC) and ii) Skill Enhancement Courses (SEC).

-P.S: 1) A deaf / spastic /mentally retarded/learning deficiency student shall be exempted from learning any one of the languages like English or MIL.2) MIL means any one language mentioned in VIII schedule of Indian Constitution.

-ii.
-Skill Enhancement Courses (SEC): These courses may be chosen from a pool of courses designed to provide value-based and/or skill-based knowledge and should contain theory and lab/hands-on training/ fieldwork.

-3.2: Programme shall have two components (L: T/P): i) Lecturing (L) and ii) Tutorial (T) for non practical subjects and Practical (P) for practical subjects.
-Tutorial consists of participatory discussions, seminar presentations, desk work etc by the students of the respective subjects.

-P.S: There shall not be a tutorial for Practical subjects

-3.3: Credit system of the programme: B.Sc.(CS) programme shall have 144 credits for 06 semesters.
-Credit means the unit by which a course is measured.
+- Ability Enhancement Compulsory Courses (AECC): Environmental Science, Indian constitution, English Communication and Modern Indian languages (MIL) Communications. - P.S.: 1) A deaf / spastic /mentally retarded/learning deficiency student shall be exempted from learning any one of the languages like English or MIL. - 2) MIL means any one language mentioned in VIII schedule of Indian Constitution. - ii.
+Skill Enhancement Courses (SEC): These courses may be chosen from a pool of courses designed to provide value-based and/or skill-based knowledge and should contain theory and lab/hands-on training/ fieldwork. - 3.2: Programme shall have two components (L: T/P): i) Lecturing (L) and ii) Tutorial (T) for non practical subjects and Practical (P) for practical subjects.
+Tutorial consists of participatory discussions, seminar presentations, desk work etc by the students of the respective subjects. - P.S: There shall not be a tutorial for Practical subjects - 3.3: Credit system of the programme: BCA programme shall have 144 credits for 06 semesters.
+Credit means the unit by which a course is measured. - a.

-- a.
 1 hour lecture or 1 hour tutorial of session per week is equal to 1 credit and that of 2 hours practical is equal to 1 credit.
 Credit for each course shall be decided by BoS. - b.
 Course (subject) of 3 to 6 credits each shall be evaluated for 100 marks and that of less than 3 credits including practical shall be evaluated for 50 marks.
 Further, the project work /dissertation shall have 2 credits and be evaluated for 50 marks.